 Married couples can qualify for Medicaid .
 If there is a healthy spouse, some of the couple’s assets can remain (including home or car), but other sources of income will likely become depleted.

 For more information about each state’s own guidelines, and for additional information:

 - Visit the Medicare and Medicaid Services website www.cms.hhs.gov

 Medicare is a national social insurance that all Americans receive aged 65 and older who have worked and paid into the system.
 Younger people with disabilities can also enroll in Medicare without paying premiums.
 Medicare usually covers about half of the health care charges for those enrolled.
 Typical costs are covered for short-term rehabilitation stays at nursing homes or for therapy services prescribed by a doctor.
 Medicare does not typically cover long term care stays, including assisted living facilities or long term care at a nursing home.
 All Medicare benefits are subject to medical necessity.

 Veterans Aid and Military Benefits

-In order to receive benefits for Veterans of war and their spouses, there are very specific requirements that need to be met, including a fixed and lower income (medical and care expenses must be greater than income), to qualify for these benefits.
-Other requirements include providing specific service dates, and proof of being honorably discharged, and if the disabilities are service related.
+In order to receive benefits for Veterans of War and their spouses, very specific requirements need to be met, including a fixed and lower income (medical and care expenses must be greater than income), to qualify for these benefits.
+Other requirements include providing specific service dates, proof of being honorably discharged, and if the disabilities are service related.